 Every cell in the body has its own cycle and purpose.
-The body’s biological rhythms are the natural cycle of change with the body and just like the moons cycles are intricate and delicate.
+The body’s biological rhythms are the natural cycle of change within the body and just like the moon, cycles are intricate and delicate.
 These cycles and rhythms within is an ebb and flow that is both constant and consistent (24/7) supporting our true well-being.

 How often are we aware of our body and these cycles?
 The cycles within can support us to discard what is no longer needed, evaluate how we feel and what needs changing and focus on our being more in tune with the external cycles nature offers us.

 Everything in nature has its cycle and therefore there are cycles in which we can orient ourselves.

 Orienting our lives based on natural cycles helps us to connect with our sensitivity and gives us the possibility to observe the difference that our movements make on our quality of life.

 In many cultures the moon occupies an important place and has been given the status of a deity, blaming or worshiping it for its influence on humans, the earth itself, or the creatures that inhabit it.

 Your cycle, like a woman’s menstrual period, lasts approximately 28 days.
 That, made it had a great adoration in the fertility cults in the antiquity.
 There are many legends and myths about the moon and its effects on nature, animals (it is attributed the power of change within anthropomorphic beasts, such as the werewolf) and humans.